Rahul1227/Namaste-React/README.md

     --> Showed cafe according to the search result
     --> added enter key press functionality to the search --> Created the shimmer ui for the page to make better user experience

+## Seventh Episode --> Finding the Path 7️⃣
+    --> Set up the routing in the project
+    --> Create a default error page
+    --> fetched the data from the swiggy api
+    --> Learnt Dynamic Routing
+    --> Showed the menu of the restuartants via the swiggy via